What is First Direct mortgages?

 First Direct mortgage customer reviews

-First Direct scores 4.2 out of 5.0 based on the opinions of just under 10,000 reviewers on independent customer review site Trustpilot.
-With 58% of respondents categorising the company as "excellent".
+First Direct scores 4.3 out of 5.0 star rating based on the opinions of over 11,000 reviewers on independent customer review site Trustpilot.
+With 61% of respondents categorising the company as "excellent".
 It's worth noting that these reviews are based on the company as a whole rather than the mortgage proposition specifically.
-Indeed, according to consumer site Which?, First Direct mortgages ranked joint first out of 16 mortgage lenders.
+Indeed, according to the consumer site Which?, First Direct mortgages ranked first out of 15 mortgage lenders.
 This was based on assessments of customer service, value for money and transparency of charges, among other criteria.